elastic/elastic-charts/api/charts.api.md

     // (undocumented)
     unit?: string;
 }

+// Warning: (ae-missing-release-tag) "TooltipSettings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type TooltipSettings = TooltipType | TooltipProps;

 // Warning: (ae-missing-release-tag) "TooltipType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "TooltipType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)